netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 *Draggable* components can be dragged around and dropped onto *droppables*.
 A *draggable* must always be contained within a *droppable*.
 It is **possible** to reorder a *draggable* within its home *droppable* or move to another *droppable*.
 It is **possible** because a *droppable* is free to control what it allows to be dropped on it.

+Each *draggable* has a *drag handle*.
+The *drag handle* is the thing that the user can interact with to drag the whole *draggable*.
+By default, your *draggable* is also your *drag handle*.
+You can opt of of this by requesting your own *drag handle* function.

 ```js
 const DraggableItem = draggable(type, provide, mapStateToProps?)(Item);
 ```